navyadamisetti/CS50/README.md

 ## Pseudocode
 Pseudocode is a detailed yet readable description of an algorithm.
 ## Scratch 2
-We can learn and customise to code.
-Here you can create your own interactive stories, games, and animations.
+Scratch is a free programming language and online community where you can create your own interactive stories, games, and animations.